 However, representatives of I-Drive businesses, Universal Orlando, Orange County Convention Center and even the City of Orlando all pushed for the Sunshine Corridor route in order to service many more theme parks, hotels, and related businesses in need of rail transportation to the airport.
 Universal even pledged land and monetary support to make the Sunshine Corridor a reality.

-Fast-forward to Late 2022, and there are a handful of developments.
-Earlier this fall, the SunRail Central Florida Commuter Rail Commission voted unanimously to approve a resolution in support of the Sunshine Corridor proposal.
-This paves the way for that route to move forward, although nothing is official with trains in Florida until it actually happens.
+Fast-forward to present day, and there have been plenty of recent developments.
+The SunRail Central Florida Commuter Rail Commission voted unanimously to approve a resolution in support of the Sunshine Corridor proposal.
+This paved the way for that route to move forward, although nothing is official with trains in Florida until it actually happens.

-The SunRail resolution will help local governments solicit federal funding for the expansion, Orlando Mayor Buddy Dyer told the Orlando Business Journal.
+The SunRail resolution will help local governments solicit federal funding for the expansion, according to Orlando Mayor Buddy Dyer.
 A good working relationship between SunRail and Brightline will be vital to attracting federal grants in addition to the $15.9 million grant for the Tampa route awarded to Brightline over the summer.